A story about friendship, family and race in the American suburbs.

 To impress a girl, a black teenager steals her step-father's truck.
 As the ramifications mount, he must fight to regain control of his life.

-Donald wakes up on the first day of summer to his father STEPHEN telling him he needs to get a job.
+Jamie returns home to his father STEPHEN telling him he needs to get a job.

 Instead, he meets up with ELLIE in the woods.
 It’s clear she was attracted to his tough guy performance.